Erotemic/xdoctest/README.rst

 Installation: from pypi
 ^^^^^^^^^^^^^^^^^^^^^^^

-XDoctest can be installed via the normal pip mechanisms:
+Xdoctest is distributed on pypi as a universal wheel and can be pip installed on Python 2.7, Python 3.4+.
+Installations are tested on CPython and PyPy implementations.

 ::